Last Updated on March 24, 2022

 Here's the thing… If you put items aside to donate, but they end up in the trunk of your car or garage for six months, you haven’t actually decluttered.
 You’ve moved the clutter.

 Instead, when you’ve made the decision to get rid of an item, make it happen RIGHT AWAY.
 Plan a trip to Goodwill, or St. Vincent DePaul (or wherever you take your donations).
 Set up the eBay app on your phone and snap photos as you go, post and sell immediately.
 Set a short deadline for yourself (two weeks, max) and if it’s not gone, in the trash it goes.
 This is an old photo from when my girls and I decluttered their play area and all the items we decided to let go of were loaded into bags and were donated 2 days later.
 We didn't let them linger!

-For paperwork, photos and other memorabilia, deal with it, scan and save it (did I mention how much I freaking LOVE my scanner, guys?
-Best purchase ever!), and only keep the BEST of the best.
+For paperwork, photos and other memorabilia, deal with it, scan and save it (I highly recommend going paperless y'all) and only keep the BEST of the best.
 If it’s not scrapbook-worthy, frameable, or needed for legal/tax purposes then paperwork only adds to the clutter.

 If items are too worn out, don’t sell or if you can’t muster up the motivation to donate, sell or repurpose them QUICKLY, toss them out.
 Throw them away.
 It sounds harsh, I know, and many of us HATE being wasteful (helloooo, I repurpose all kinds of items–you can see how we transformed our old fence into a plank wall here and what we did with our old light fixtures here) but if it’s holding you back, you’ll feel glad you got rid of it.